-Built on Stilts is a forum for people (ages 16+) to present work they have developed on their own.
+Built on Stilts is a forum for people (*ages 16+) to present work they have developed on their own.
+Everyone is welcome to take part.
 The festival welcomes all kinds of performance, not just dance.
-You may contribute a short play, live music, circus arts or any other kind of related performance work if your material meets the following criteria:
+You may contribute a short play, live music, circus arts or any other kind of performance if your material meets the following criteria:

 - It can be presented with bare bones technical needs

 - It is appropriate for children (NO nudity.
 NO foul language live or in any recorded music.)

 - It is no longer than SEVEN minutes.

 All artist registrants aged 16 and over should use the main Choreographers' Registration Form below to apply.

 Children under 16 may ONLY register to include their own work with express consent from the festival director.
 These applicants are reviewed on a case-by-case basis and will only be included if there is a collaborating adult choreographer or the children have sufficient training to develop a sophisticated dance.
 Work sample may be requested in such cases.

 B.O.S. registration ends July 1 for the August shows.

 There is a $30 non-refundable registration fee and form required for participation to help cover production and administrative costs.
 Please download and complete the registration form.
 Be sure you understand ALL the guidelines before registering.